Welcome to the Department of Physics!

 Contact person : Colaux Julien

-Sixteen years after hosting the 2010 edition, UNamur is delighted to revive this scientific tradition and host the 11th edition of the Rencontres Ion Beam Applications Francophones (IBAF).
-The organization of this edition will be led by scientists from University of Namur Physics Department active in materials science, biophysics and interdisciplinary ion beam applications.
+Sixteen years after hosting the 2010 edition, UNamur is delighted to revive this scientific tradition and welcome the 11th edition of the Rencontres Ion Beam Applications Francophones (IBAF).
+This edition will be organized by scientists from the UNamur Physics Department who are active in the fields of materials science, biophysics, and interdisciplinary applications of ion beams.

 Logo de la conférence IBAF 2026 (UNamur, 8-11 septembre 2026)

-As in previous editions, IBAF 2026 will offer a rich and varied program featuring invited lectures, oral and poster communications, and technical sessions.
-All enhanced by an industrial presence to foster exchanges between research and innovation.
+As in previous editions, IBAF 2026 will offer a rich and varied program with guest lectures, oral and poster presentations, and technical sessions.
+All this will be complemented by an industrial presence to promote exchanges between research and innovation.

-The conference will cover a wide range of topics, from ion beam instruments and techniques, to the physics of ion-matter interactions, analysis and modification of materials, applications to life sciences, earth and environmental sciences, and heritage sciences.
+The conference will cover a wide range of topics, from ion beam instruments and techniques to the physics of ion-matter interactions, including the analysis and modification of materials, applications in the life sciences, earth and environmental sciences, and heritage sciences.

 All events